rathena/rathena/doc/script_commands.md

 There are also conditional operators.
-This has to do with the conditional command 'if' and they are meant to return either 1 if the condition is satisfied and 0 if it isn't.
+This has to do with the conditional command 'if' and they are meant to return either `1` if the condition is satisfied and `0` if it isn't.
 (That's what they call 'boolean' variables.
-0 means 'False'.
+0 means '`False`'.
-Anything except the zero is 'True' Odd as it is, -1 and -5 and anything below zero will also be True.)
+Anything except the zero is '`True`' Odd as it is, -1 and -5 and anything below zero will also be `True`.)

 You can compare numbers to each other and you compare strings to each other, but you can not compare numbers to strings.